Module eyecite.models

 # pylint: disable=import-outside-toplevel

-from eyecite.helpers import add_defendant, add_post_citation
+from eyecite.helpers import (

-add_post_citation(self, words)
+add_post_citation(self, document.words)

 self.guess_court()